wangvei/pydefect/sphinx/tutorial.md

 Exceptionally included:
 Exceptionally excluded:

-Cutoff region of neighboring atoms: 3.0
+Cutoff region of neighboring atoms: 2.95
 Symprec: 0.01
 Angle tolerance: 5
 ```
-The `Coordination` is shown when the interatom distance is less than 1.3 times the sum of the ionic radii
+The `Coordination` is shown for the atoms whose distances from the defect are less than 1.4 times of the minimum inter-atom distance in the perfect cell.
-(if ionic radii are absent, atomic radii multiplied by 1.2 are used, instead).
+This parameter is also controlled with the `pydefect.yaml` file.

 If we want to add dopants *a posteriori*, we can type as follows.
 ```